azhan3/Fractal_Visualizer/Planning/Tools.md

 - npm: A package manager for JavaScript.
 - Git: A version control system for tracking changes in code.
 - Postman: A collaboration platform for testing APIs.
+- Gradle: A build automation tool for multi-language software projects.